Crownpeak/DXM-VueJS-SDK/README.md

         name: "BlogPost",
         cmsFolder: "", //set the subfolder in which the component will be created when scaffolding.
-        cmsZones: [],  //set the zones into which the component is permitted to be dropped. data() {
+        cmsZones: [],  //set the zones into which the component is permitted to be dropped.
+        cmsDisableDragDrop: false, // set to true to hide this component from drag and drop. data() {
             return {
                 post_title: new CmsField("Post_Title", CmsFieldTypes.TEXT),